-You should probably unsubscribe right now it your garden isn’t a mess….
+You should probably unsubscribe right now it your garden isn’t a bit overgrown or a mess….
 At least sometimes, or seasonally, or because you are “working on it”…

 We are all a hot mess.
 If you genuinely aren’t – this isn’t for you. (and also, can we even be friends?)